Avasz/Basic-Linux-Course/Chapters/chapter5.markdown

 `whereis ls`

 ####5.2.13 Symlinking files - ln
-`ln` is a command which makes symlinks of a file, folder from a given path to another path.
+`ln` is a command which makes symlinks (Symbolic Links) of a file, folder from a given path to another path.
+Syntax:
+`ln -s SOURCE TARGET`

+Example:
+`ln -s /usr/share/ ~/share`

+Uses:
+Symbolik links have lots of uses.
+For example, suppose you have a large file that also needs to be in another folder.
+If you copy that file, it can be a waste of space, so instead of copying the whole file you can just link that file to another folder where it is required.
+Another example is, there may be a dualboot system and each has its own browser, text editors etc. So instead of setting up and configuring the browsers in each system, the profiles and configurations can just be symlinked to the required folder of another operating system.

 ####5.2.14 I/O redirections - "<" & ">"
 ####5.2.15 pipe